niutech/priot/README.md

 ![Centralized vs decentralized](http://upload.wikimedia.org/wikipedia/commons/7/78/Decentralization.jpg)

-Similar to [federated social networks](https://www.eff.org/deeplinks/2011/03/introduction-distributed-social-network(https://www.eff.org/deeplinks/2011/03/introduction-distributed-social-network), the PrIoT model gives control over sensitive data back to users.
-They decide which data will be exchanged using one of the emerging open protocols:
+Similar to [federated social networks](https://www.eff.org/deeplinks/2011/03/introduction-distributed-social-network), the PrIoT model gives control over sensitive data back to users.
+They keep their data and decide which part of them will be exchanged using one of the emerging open standard protocols:
 - [Advanced Message Queuing Protocol (AMQP)](http://amqp.org/) by OASIS,
 - [Constrained Application Protocol (CoAP)](http://coap.technology/) by IETF,
 - [Message Queue Telemetry Transport (MQTT)](http://mqtt.org/) by OASIS,